bartobri/spring-server/README.md

 Customizing
 -----------

-These applications already use a simple protocol for heartbeat polling and disconnecting.
-The easiest way to customize these programs is to expand on this protocol.
+These applications already use a simple communication protocol for heartbeat polling and disconnecting.
+The easiest way to customize these programs is to build on this protocol.

 License